Bates students study in countries as distinct as Australia and Vietnam, Chile and China, and Ireland and Israel.

 While the locations reflect the range of student aspirations and imaginations, the advising process and the approval of individual programs are guided by principles developed over the years by the faculty and the Off-Campus Study Committee at Bates.
 The most central of these principles with examples of their applications or an explanation are presented below.

-1. Your study abroad curriculum should reflect the values established by Bates’ faculty.
+1. The study abroad curriculum should reflect the values established by Bates’ faculty.

 Application: Programs that focus on liberal arts are approved; internships are approved for credit only if they represent a small portion of the course work and are in languages taught at Bates.